crownstone/website/05-team.md

 <p>&nbsp;</p>

-A smart outlet brings comfort, safety, and energy savings.
 There are many more power outlets than smartphones in the world.
-That’s the potential impact of a company like Crownstone!
-Billions of human acts automated.
-Billions of energy savings each year!
+A smart home company which solves the smart outlet puzzle will provide billions of chips per year, will automate billions of human acts per year, and will save billions in energy costs per year.

 {% include snippets/two-cols-text-img-end img='/images/bet2.jpg' img-alt='bet2' %}

 {% include snippets/full-width-container-end %}